Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we provide the proofs of \cref{lem:logits_infinity} and \cref{thm:weights_gradients_explode} as well as a finer analysis of weights and gradients growing very large in the feedforward layers of MLPs when trained with cross-entropy loss via gradient ascent through \cref{thm:pre_gradients_explode}.
+In this section, we provide the proofs of \cref{lem:logits_infinity} and \cref{thm:weights_gradients_explode}, as well as a finer analysis of how weights and gradients can grow significantly large in the feedforward layers of MLPs trained with cross-entropy loss via gradient ascent through \cref{thm:pre_gradients_explode}.
+We also include analogous statements for gradient-difference training, which formalizes that any divergence of the combined objective is driven by the ascent term on the forget set.